Integrity and

 you experience after riding in a motor vehicle might seem to relieve the

-traffic and machinery cause persistent tensions and anxiety.
+machinery cause tensions and anxiety.

 Your personal wisdom and sensitivity to other